BDC Hamburger Icon

 • Personalize your marketing efforts.
 A personal touch matters in marketing.
 Whether you sell high-ticket items or general consumer goods, you can add a personal touch to your marketing efforts.
 For example, the best email marketing services help you personalize correspondence and group email messages by customer segment.
 Text message marketing efforts are also easy to personalize.

 • Personalize customer interactions.
-To add a personal touch to your customer interactions, you can add thank-you messages to product packaging, send birthday discounts, provide loyalty program rewards and more.
+To add a personal touch to your customer interactions, you can include thank-you messages in product packaging, send birthday discounts, provide loyalty program rewards and more.
 The idea is to continue building and maintaining customer relationships.

 • Personalize customer service.
 When customers come to you for help, you have a unique opportunity to exceed their expectations with personalized service.
-Treat each customer with respect, and endeavor to solve their issues quickly and efficiently.
-Don’t hesitate to apologize if your business made a mistake.
-Having ample customer service options – including chatbots – is another great way to speed up resolutions and leave customers happy with the interaction.
+Treat each customer with respect and endeavor to solve their issues quickly and efficiently.
+Apologizing when your business makes a mistake builds trust and demonstrates accountability.
+Having ample customer service options — including live chat and chatbot support — is another great way to speed up resolutions and leave customers happy with the interaction.

 FYIDid you know

-Email personalization is more than adding a customer’s name to your correspondence.
-It includes catered content that appeals to a specific audience niche and information that addresses their pain points.
+Email personalization is more than adding a customer's name to your correspondence.
+It includes catered content that appeals to a specific audience niche and provides information addressing their pain points.

 Product or service pricing can be an effective business differentiator.
 However, using price to distinguish yourself doesn’t always mean offering the lowest price.
 Today’s market allows various pricing models, including freemium and subscribe-and-save.

 Your prices should be competitive, but a race to the bottom doesn’t benefit anyone.
-You may even consider higher prices in exchange for offering a higher-quality product than your competition.
+You may even consider higher prices if you offer a higher-quality product than your competition.

 TipBottom line

-To raise prices without angering customers, consider raising prices in stages instead of all at once.
-Consider adding additional value to help your customers justify the expense.
+To raise prices without angering customers, try doing so in stages instead of all at once.
+You can also consider adding additional value to help your customers justify the expense.

-Customization is key to creating a unique experience for consumers.
-Allowing your customers to customize their products and the marketing communications they receive can be the deciding factor in choosing you over the competition.
+Customization is key to creating a unique consumer experience.
+Allowing your buyers to customize their products — and the marketing communications they receive — can be the deciding factor in choosing you over the competition.

 Did You Know?Did you know

-Companies that sell customized products have fewer returns than companies that sell more generic products.
+Companies selling customized products often experience fewer returns than companies selling more generic products.

 Social responsibility can take many forms, including charitable donations, sustainable manufacturing, community programs, and fair benefits and wages for your employees.
-It shows you’re concerned about people instead of just the bottom line.
+Demonstrating social responsibility shows your business values people and the planet, not just profit.
 Patrons want to purchase from companies they feel good about.

-Delivering products faster than the competition is a product differentiator that gives you a distinct advantage.
-Delivery speed is often a deciding factor in consumer purchases – particularly with online shopping.
-Customers want their products quickly, and they’ll choose the company that can deliver.
+Delivering products faster than the competition is a product differentiator giving you a distinct advantage.
+Delivery speed is often a deciding factor in consumer purchases — particularly in the e-commerce space.
+Customers want their products quickly, and they’ll choose the company delivering the fastest.

 What is product differentiation?

 Product differentiation, also called business differentiation, comprises the elements, functions or qualities that make your items or services unique.
-You may utilize amazing new technology, provide specialty support, create an exceptionally great customer experience, have unprecedented product quality – the list goes on.
+You may leverage amazing new technology, provide specialty support, create an exceptionally great customer experience, or offer unprecedented product quality — the list goes on.

 • Product differentiation helps you gain a competitive advantage.
-It’s only natural that customers compare your product to similar ones on the market.
-Be prepared for these comparisons by knowing what makes your product or service special.
+Customers will naturally compare your product to similar ones on the market.
+Know what makes your product or service special to prepare for these comparisons.

 • Product differentiation helps you build brand awareness.
 All aspects of your brand identity, including your logo, brand storytelling, company mission and your product’s unique value, can help build brand awareness.
 A unique product or service is memorable and can more easily become the topic of conversation.

 • Product differentiation helps build consumer relationships.
-When you differentiate your product or service, you’ll appeal to a specific audience’s needs and desires, helping you create and sustain a relationship.
+When you differentiate your product or service, you’ll appeal to a specific audience’s needs and desires, helping you sustain and grow customer relationships

 FYIDid you know

-Successful product differentiation can promote customer loyalty and help ensure word-of-mouth recommendations.
+Successful product differentiation can promote customer loyalty, enhance word-of-mouth marketing, and increase customer retention.

 Types of product differentiation

-There are three types of product differentiation: vertical, horizontal and mix.
+There are three types of product differentiation: vertical, horizontal and mixed.

-• Horizontal differentiation: Customers sort their options based on a subjective factor, such as personal viewpoint or taste.
+• Horizontal differentiation: Customers sort their options based on subjective factors, such as personal preference or taste.
 Choosing a product based on available color or flavor is an example of horizontal differentiation.

-• Mixed differentiation: This combines objective and subjective factors.
-This differentiation type means that consumers are evaluating pricing and features with their own wants and needs.
-For example, buying a computer involves a mix of vertical and horizontal differentiation.
-A customer will take into account objective factors, like price and necessary features, and subjective factors, like the color of the computer.
+• Mixed differentiation: This differentiation type combines objective and subjective factors.
+Consumers may evaluate pricing and features alongside their personal preferences.
+For instance, buying a computer involves mixed differentiation.
+A customer considers objective factors, like price and necessary features, as well as subjective factors, like the computer’s color or design.

 Examples of successful product differentiation

-Learn from the example of these companies that have successfully differentiated their products, leading to a loyal customer base and stellar sales.
+Learn from the example of the following companies that have successfully differentiated their products, leading to a loyal customer base and stellar sales.

 Lush